 Ordnance Survey Terrain 50 Tile Map

-These are two versions of fundamentally the same underlying Python script.
-The first is designed to run as a standard CGI script on a webserver, the second as a Google App.
-Both use OST50 tiles, which by default are expected to be in a sub-directory called OST50 beneath that where the script is hosted.
-Debugging output is HTML5 compliant and requires two other files, an HTML template, which varies at least slightly from script to script and therefore is named after the script to distinguish it from others1, and an invariant CSS stylesheet, by default named Minimal.css.
+It uses OST50 *.asc tiles, which by default are expected to be in a sub-directory called OST50 beneath that where the script is located.
+Debugging output is HTML5 compliant and requires two other files, an HTML template, which can vary slightly from script to script and therefore is named after the associated script to distinguish it from others, and an invariant CSS stylesheet, by default named Minimal.css.

-Obviously, in both cases these defaults can be changed to suit individual requirements, but the scripts (for the OST50 data and template paths) and/or the templates (for the stylesheet path) then must be edited accordingly.
+Obviously, these defaults can be changed to suit individual requirements, but the script (for the OST50 data and template paths) and/or the template (for the stylesheet path) then must be edited accordingly.

-Both scripts are self-documented.
-Instructions for use are included as leading comments, and also are displayed in response to errors in calling them.
+The script is self-documented.
+Instructions for use are included as leading comments, and also are displayed in response to errors in calling it.

-If using one of these scripts, and scarcity of available server or web space so demands, the tiles can be left zipped, as, when looking for a tile, the scripts will look first for an unzipped version of it, but if that is not found they will then look for a zipped version.
+If using this script, and scarcity of available server or web space so demands, the tiles can be left zipped, as, when looking for a tile, the script will look first for an unzipped version of it, but if that is not found it will then look for a zipped version.
 Inevitably however, leaving the data in its original zips will slow things down a little.

 A profile point is returned for each intermediate OST50 cell up to 100 (the empirically determined maximum realistically displayable using a URL to the Google Charts API to draw the profile).
 If a profile path crosses more than 100 cells, then each of the 100 points returned is the average, or maximum if given the mx switch, of the cells crossed by the path that are closest to that sample point - that is, the profile returned is derived from all the cells it crosses, not just a sample of them.